National Child Oral Health Study

 Further information about the Australian Cancer Database.

-Further information about the Australian Burden of Disease Study Database.
+Further information about this data collection is available at: Australian Burden of Disease Study Database

-The 2014–15 National Health Survey (NHS) was conducted from a sample of approximately 14,700 private dwellings across Australia.
-Trained interviewers conducted personal interviews with selected residents in sampled dwellings.
+The 2020-21 national Health Survey (NHS) was conducted from a sample of approximately 11,000 households across Australia.
+Trained interviewers conducted personal interviews with selected residents in sampled households.
 There was no clinical component to the survey.

 The PDWT NMDS enables reporting on the length of time that patients wait for public dental care in Australia, and the characteristics of patients who receive care or who were listed for care in a reference period.

 The scope of the collection is to capture some basic data about adults aged 18 years and over who are placed on general dental care, denture care or assessment public dental waiting lists in a specific collection year, or who were placed on a waiting list at any time and were offered or received care in the collection year.
 The waiting time periods calculated are the time between the date a person is placed on a waiting list and the date they are offered dental care, and the time between the date a person is placed on a waiting list and the date they receive dental care.

 Further information about the Public Dental Waiting Times National Minimum Data Set.

 Data Quality Statement: Public Dental Waiting Times Database, 2019-20.